Fort Smith metropolitan area

 The Fort Smith Metropolitan Statistical Area, as defined by the United States Census Bureau, is a three-county area including two Arkansas counties and one Oklahoma county, and anchored by the city of Fort Smith, Arkansas.
 The total MSA population in 2000 was 273,170 people, estimated by the Bureau to have grown to 289,693 people by 2007.

-Other major cities located within the area include Van Buren, Arkansas and Sallisaw, Oklahoma.
+Other major cities located within the area include Van Buren, Arkansas, Sallisaw, Oklahoma, and Poteau, Oklahoma.

 Definition

 Constituent counties of the MSA include: